Complex and Adaptive Dynamical Systems: A Primer: Graph Theory and Real-World Networks

-\underline{\bf Loops and clustering coefficient}\\ The total number of triangles, {\it viz} the overall number of loops of length three in a network is $C(N/3)(z-1)z/2$, where $C$ is the clustering coefficient.
+of a half-ellipse also known as \qut{Wigner's law}, or the \qut{semi-circle law}. \runinhead{Loops and the Clustering Coefficient} The total number of triangles, viz the overall number of loops of length 3 in a network is $C(N/3)(z-1)z/2$, where $C$ is the clustering coefficient.
 This number is related to the adjacency matrix via

 since three sites $i_1$, $i_2$ and $i_3$ are interconnected only when the respective entries of the adjacency matrix are unity.
-The sum of the right-hand side of above relation is also denoted a `moment' of the graph spectrum.
-The factors $1/3$ and $1/6$ on the left-hand and on the right-hand side account for overcountings.
+The sum of the right-hand side of above relation is also denoted a \qut{moment} of the graph spectrum.
+The factors $1/3$ and $1/6$ on the left-hand {side} and on the right-hand side account for overcountings.

-\underline{\bf Moments of the spectral density}\\ The graph spectrum is directly related to certain topological features of a graph via its moments.
-The $l$th moment of $\rho(\lambda)$ is given by
+\runinhead{Moments of the Spectral Density} The graph spectrum is directly related to certain topological features of a graph via its moments.
+The $l$th moment of $\rho(\lambda)$ is given~by

-as one can see from Eq.\ (\ref{networks1_rho}).
-The $l$th moment of $\rho(\lambda)$ is therefore equivalent to the number of closed paths of length $l$, the number of all paths of length $l$ returning to the origin.
+as one can see from Eq.~(\ref{networks1_rho}).
+The $l$th moment of $\rho(\lambda)$ is therefore equivalent to the number of closed paths of length $l$, the number of all paths of length $l$ returning to the starting point.